 Naturopathic doctors are a regulated profession in Ontario.
-A licensed and registered naturopathic doctor (ND) has received at least 4 years of post-graduate training from an accredited naturopathic medical institution.
+A licensed and registered naturopathic doctor (ND) has received at least four years of post-graduate training from an accredited naturopathic medical institution.
 Pre-admission requirements include three years of pre-medical studies at a university.

 The training of naturopaths includes basic, medical, and clinical science.
 It also entails diagnostics, naturopathic principals and therapeutics.
 Finally, they obtain extensive clinical experience under the supervision of licensed naturopathic doctors.

 Graduates receive a Bachelor of Naturopathy and the title “N.D.” or Doctor of Naturopathic Medicine.
 Being a graduate isn’t where the screening ends.
 As an N.D, for you to get the license to practice your knowledge, you will have to go through stringent board evaluations.

 3) Can a naturopathic doctor treat me if I already have a medical doctor?

 Yes.
 Ideally, healthcare professionals should work together in the best interest of the patient.
-Each healthcare profession has its own area of specialty and defined scope of practice.
-It may be necessary for the ND to request information from your other healthcare professionals in order to determine the best approach to your treatment.
+Each healthcare profession has its area of specialty and defining scope of practice.
+It may be necessary for the ND to request information from your other health care professional to determine the best approach to your treatment.

 4) Can a naturopathic doctor treat me even if I’m on prescription medication?

 While on your medication, a Naturopath doctor will not request that you halt your treatment if such action leads to harmful effects on you.
-Instead, they will provide ways through Naturopathic medicine to help you manage side effects of medication, identify ways to help you benefit most from your medication, and in appropriate cases, possibly lower your dose of prescription medication.
+Instead, they will provide ways through Naturopathic medicine to help you manage side effects of treatment, identify ways to help you benefit most from your medication, and appropriate cases, possibly lower your dose of prescription medication.

 5) What does a visit to a naturopathic doctor involve?

-Before the initial visit with the naturopathic doctor, you will be required to complete a comprehensive intake form with questions designed to give the ND a well rounded profile about you–including work, diet, emotions, stress, exercise, and exposure to environmental hazards.
-All information given is confidential.
+Before your first visit to a naturopath Toronto doctor, part of your requirements is to complete a comprehensive intake form with questions designed to give the ND a well-rounded profile about you.
+That encompasses work, diet, emotions, stress, exercise, and exposure to environmental hazards.
+All information provided is confidential.